[Final Chapter] Thoughts of their first real night together at a local motel last New Year’s Eve made Andrew’s ass throb like a day-old bee sting.

 “Kinda,” said Andrew.
 “Go work your tables,”

-“Are you chasing this trash with ginger ale?”
-He asked, dropping a cube into a double-shot glass before drowning it in vodka.
+“Are you chasing this trash with ginger ale?” he asked, dropping a cube into a double-shot glass before drowning it in vodka.

 Sash nodded and set a hundred-dollar bill on the bar.

 Andrew broke it at the register, taking enough for two drinks; that’s all Sash would have, judging by the gun holster peeking from his jacket.
-The bald man gulped the shot and stared at his change.

 “You could’ve taken more, Andrej,”